How to Set Up WPForms and WP E-Signature

 Step 1.
 Download and install the required plugins.

-Congrats on installing our Digital Signature WPForms Add-on!
-You’re almost ready!
-ApproveMe’s WP E-Signature requires a few more plugins/add-ons so you can unlock the power and automate WPForms workflows, with legally binding Digital Signatures.
+ApproveMe’s WP E-Signature requires a few more plugins/add-ons so you can unlock the power and automate WP Forms workflows, with legally binding Digital Signatures.
 You’ll need to download the following:

-After the ApproveMe plugins are installed and your settings are saved, you will need to create a blank WordPress page for each Stand Alone Document to ‘live’ on.
+After the ApproveMe plugins are installed, your WPForms Signature add-on is activated, and your settings are saved, you will need to create a blank WordPress page for each Stand Alone Document to ‘live’ on.

 Ok, you’re doing great!
 You’re almost there!
 Now that you’ve created a blank WordPress page, we need to create a Stand Alone Document to attach to that WordPress page.